Incident DetailsCause of Death:

 Patrolman Amos Hamilton was shot and killed as he and two other officers escorted a suspect to the police station for questioning of recent robberies in Delphi and Flora.

-A 43-year-old man was charged as an accessory after the fact to involuntary manslaughter and received a suspended sentence of one to 10 years.
+A 43-year-old man, who permitted the suspect to stay in his Frankfort home overnight, received a suspended sentence of one to 10 years after being charged as an accessory after the fact to involuntary manslaughter.

 Earlier that day, Patrolman Hamilton escorted the Hammond Police Department honor guard during the funeral of their fallen officer, Detective Sergeant Leo Fox, in Frankfort.